-Throwing a backyard BBQ is a tasty treat for friends and family, but sometimes while hosting we can get so wrapped up in creating the fun we forget to have some fun!
+Throwing a backyard BBQ for your friends and family is one of the best parts of summer, but sometimes while hosting we can get so wrapped up in creating the fun we forget to have some fun ourselves!
 Chef G. Garvin says it doesn't have to be that way.
 Trust us, this James-Beard-Award-winning chef who spent years getting things "perfect" in Ritz-Carlton kitchens knows what it means to make good food.
-If he says you can grill good food and still have a good time, we'll listen!
+If he says you can grill good food and still have a good time, we'll definitely listen.

 The host of "Road Trip with G. Garvin" on the Cooking Channel says the key is to plan ahead and go with a menu that pays with party favorites.